Scifabric/pybossa/doc/juju_pybossa.rst

     sudo natpybossa 10.0.3.x

-Which will map the PyBossa server port to your localhost's port 7000.
+Which will map the PYBOSSA server port to your localhost's port 7000.

-You can now view PyBossa in your browser:
+You can now view PYBOSSA in your browser:

 ::